 In November 2014, the Jawaharlal Nehru Memorial Fund, New Delhi, announced the grant of the prestigious Jawaharlal Nehru Fellowship to Ambassador Rao to enable her to work on the completion of her book project on India-China relations.
 Ms. Rao was a Visiting Scholar at the India China Institute at The New School in New York during April-May 2016, and was appointed a Public Policy Fellow at The Wilson Center in Washington D.C. from June 2017 to end-August 2017.
 She was a Practitioner-in-Residence of the Bellagio Center in Italy in November 2017.
 She is currently a Global Fellow of The Wilson Center.
-During fall 2018, Rao will teach a course on India-China relations, entitled: "India's China relationship, from coexistence, to contest, to competition" at the School of International and Public Affairs, Columbia University, in New York.
+During fall 2018, Rao taught a course on India-China relations, entitled: "India's China relationship, from coexistence, to contest, to competition" at the School of International and Public Affairs, Columbia University, in New York.
 In the Fall 2019, she was the Pacific Leadership Fellow at the School of Global Politics and Strategy, University of California, San Diego.

 In retirement, Ambassador Rao has also pursued her passion for music.
 Her first commercial album, entitled "Peace is My Dream", produced by the Peninsula Studios in New Delhi, was released in December 2017 by the Universal Music Group (India) label and can be digitally accessed on iTunes (India) , Saavn.com and Spotify.
 Rao is also a published poet.
 Her book of poems, "Rain Rising", published by Rupa & Co., a Delhi-based publishing house, was published in 2004.

-Links to Ambassador Rao's facebook, twitter and instagram pages are at the footer to this page (click on the social icons displayed)
+Links to Ambassador Rao's Facebook, Twitter and Linked In pages are at the footer to this page (click on the social icons displayed)